Survivor: Samoa

 Survivor: Samoa is the nineteenth season of the American CBS competitive reality television series Survivor.
 The season premiered on Thursday, September 17, 2009.
-Participant applications were due by January 14, 2009.
-Approximately 800 were invited to be interviewed in several states.
-Following this, approximately 48 semi-finalists were invited to Los Angeles in April 2009 for final interviews with the producers.
-From there, 20 finalists were selected to be contestants in the show, which was scheduled to occur between mid June and mid-July 2009 in Samoa.
-Similar to Survivor: Tocantins, the minimum age requirement for this season was 18 for most states.

 In the end, Natalie White defeated Russell Hantz and Mick Trimming in a 7–2–0 jury vote.
 Hantz won the "Sprint Player of the Season" Award, earning the fans' vote over the next highest vote getters, Shannon "Shambo" Waters and Brett Clouser.
-This was the first season when the tribes merged at 12 players with nine people on the jury.
+This was the first season when the tribes merged at 12 players, and the second season (after Survivor: Fiji) with nine people on the jury.

+Format

+Survivor is a reality television show based on the Swedish show Expedition Robinson, created by Mark Burnett and Charlie Parsons.
+The series follows a number of participants isolated in a remote location, where they must provide food, fire, and shelter.
+One participant is removed from the series by majority vote every three days, with challenges held to give a reward (ranging from living- and food-related prizes to a car) and immunity from being voted out of the series.
+The last remaining player receives a prize of $1,000,000.